adrian-prajsnar/giard-design/README.md

 ## Description

 GiardDesign is a dynamic landing page project created based on a provided blueprint from Figma.
 While the initial design concept was provided, I took charge of independently developing the website's logic, user experience, and mobile design.
-This project originated during a recruitment process for a certain company, and later, I proactively enhanced it by incorporating additional features and improvements.
-GiardDesign is built using **Tailwind CSS and vanilla JavaScript**, in alignment with the company's guidelines.
+This project originated during a recruitment process for a certain company, and later, I proactively enhanced it by incorporating additional features and improvements. <br>

-### Features
+GiardDesign is built using **Tailwind CSS & vanilla JavaScript**, in alignment with the company's guidelines.

-GiardDesign comes with several great features:
+GiardDesign comes with several great **features**:

 - Search Navigation: Easily find what you need.
-- Dropdown: Organized access to particular section.
+- Dropdown: Quick information and access to a specific section.
 - Mobile Navigation: Smooth, elegant, and accessible.
 - Interactive Slider: Engaging content presentation.
 - Popup Gallery: Stunning image displays.